MP Estate Planning UK

 The Current Inheritance Tax Rates

-Navigating the intricacies of inheritance tax requires a clear understanding of the current tax rates and thresholds.
-We will guide you through the current landscape, ensuring you’re well-equipped to manage your estate effectively.
+Navigating the details of Inheritance Tax requires a clear understanding of the current rates and thresholds.
+Here’s what you need to know to make informed decisions about protecting your estate.

 Basic Rates and Thresholds

-The standard Inheritance Tax rate is 40%.
-It is charged on the part of the estate that is above the £325,000 threshold.
-For married couples or civil partners, the threshold can be combined, potentially allowing for a higher total threshold.
-This means that the combined threshold for couples can be £650,000.
+The standard Inheritance Tax rate is 40%, charged on the portion of the estate above the £325,000 nil rate band.
+For married couples and civil partners, any unused NRB from the first spouse to die transfers to the survivor, giving a potential combined threshold of £650,000.

 Estate ValueInheritance Tax Rate